EPOL - Ed Policy, Org & Ldership

 EPOL 310 Race and Cultural Diversity credit: 4 Hours.

 Study of race and cultural diversity from Colonial era to present; the evolution of racial ideology in an ethnically heterogeneous society; the impact of race on the structures and operations of fundamental social institutions; the role of race in contemporary politics and popular culture.
-Same as AAS 310, AFRO 310, EPS 310, and LLS 310.
+Same as AAS 310, AFRO 310, and LLS 310.
 Prerequisite: Completion of campus Composition I general education requirement.

 This course satisfies the General Education Criteria for: